MicrosoftDocs/azure-docs/articles/marketplace/azure-vm-create-certification-faq.md

 > - [Linux documentation](azure-vm-create-using-approved-base.md#generalize-the-image)
 > - [Windows documentation](../virtual-machines/windows/capture-image-resource.md#generalize-the-windows-vm-using-sysprep)

-\***

 ## Software compliance for Windows

-If your Windows image request is rejected because of a software compliance issue, you might have created a Windows image with the installed SQL server instance instead of taking the relevant SQL version base image from Azure Marketplace.
+If your Windows image request is rejected because of a software compliance issue, you might have created a Windows image with an installed SQL server instance.
+Instead, you need to take the relevant SQL version base image from Azure Marketplace.

 Don't create your own Windows image with SQL server installed in it.
-Instead, use the approved SQL base images (Enterprise/Standard/web) from Azure Marketplace.
+Use the approved SQL base images (Enterprise/Standard/web) from Azure Marketplace.

 If you're trying to install Visual Studio or any Office-licensed product, contact the Support team for prior approval.

 For more information about selecting an approved base, see [Create a virtual machine from an approved base](azure-vm-create-using-approved-base.md).

-## Tool kit test case execution failed
+## Toolkit test case execution failed

 The Microsoft Certification toolkit can help you run test cases and verify that your VHD or image is compatible with the Azure environment.

 Download the [Microsoft Certification toolkit](azure-vm-image-test.md).

-## Linux test cases
+### Linux test cases

 The following table lists the Linux test cases that the toolkit will run.
 Test validation is stated in the description.